 Structural and electronic dynamics in perovskites

 At the forefront of optoelectronics research are the metal-halide perovskites.
-The photophysical properties of these materials are intrinsically linked to vibrations of the lattice.
+The photophysical properties of these hybrid materials are intrinsically linked to vibrations of the lattice.
 Understanding the role of structural dynamics immediately following photoexcitation is of critical importance to the continued development of perovskite-based materials and devices.
 Examples of work in our group include two-dimensional infrared spectroscopy to monitor vibrational/rotational lattice motions, and pump-push-probe spectroscopy to track hot-carrier cooling.

 Atoms and molecules are in constant motion.
 In crystals and other ordered systems, this motion typically takes the form of distinct and discrete vibrations within the crystal lattice, termed phonons.
 This project aims to utilise ultrafast spectroscopy to understand how these phonons affect the flow of current through organic semiconducting materials with an aim to understand, and eventually exploit these vibrations for a broad array of applications.

 Ultrafast electrochemistry and solar fuels